davesters/TouchMySlider/README.md

 **startingPanel** - The panel to start on.
 Defaults to 0, or the first panel.

 **navType** - The type of navigation indicator to use.
 The options are either 'bullets', 'navbar' or 'none'.
 The bullets are white dots at the bottom of the panels.
 Very similar to the iPhone launch screen.
 The 'navbar' is a bar that runs across the top of the panels to indicate what panel you are on, and will show a portion of the adjacent panel titles.
-Attached a `data-nav-name` attribute to the `panel` elements with the title that will show in the navbar.
+Attach a `data-nav-name` attribute to the `panel` elements with the title that will show in the navbar.
 Default to 'bullets'.

 **scrollVert** - True or false to indicate if the plugin should activate a vertical iScroll container in each panel.
 Handy if your content is long.
 Defaults to false,